Benzene: Inhalation

 Outdoor air may contain low levels of benzene from automobile service stations, wood smoke, tobacco smoke, the transfer of gasoline, exhaust from motor vehicles, and industrial emissions.
 About 50% of the entire nationwide (United States) exposure to benzene results from smoking tobacco or from exposure to tobacco smoke.
-After smoking 32 cigarettes per day, the smoker would take in about 1.8 milligrams (mg) of benzene.
+After smoking 32 cigarettes per day, the smoker would take in about 1.8 mg of benzene.
 This amount is about 10 times the average daily intake of benzene by nonsmokers.

 Inhaled benzene is primarily expelled unchanged through exhalation.
 In a human study 16.4 to 41.6% of retained benzene was eliminated through the lungs within five to seven hours after a two- to three-hour exposure to 47 to 110 ppm and only 0.07 to 0.2% of the remaining benzene was excreted unchanged in the urine.
 After exposure to 63 to 405 mg/m^{3} of benzene for 1 to 5 hours, 51 to 87% was excreted in the urine as phenol over a period of 23 to 50 hours.
 In another human study, 30% of absorbed dermally applied benzene, which is primarily metabolized in the liver, was excreted as phenol in the urine.

 Exposure from soft drinks

 Under specific conditions and in the presence of other chemicals benzoic acid (a preservative) and ascorbic acid (Vitamin C) may interact to produce benzene.
 In March 2006, the official Food Standards Agency in United Kingdom conducted a survey of 150 brands of soft drinks.
 It found that four contained benzene levels above World Health Organization limits.
 The affected batches were removed from sale.
-Similar problems were reported by the FDA in the United States.
+Similar problems were reported by the US Food & Drug Administration.